Author: Louise Dickens | 17th November 2017

 Canvas prints will add texture and depth to your photo display and are particularly good for showcasing ‘hero’ shots.

 You may discover that you don’t have the photos that you want.
 If this is the case, consider having your own family photo shoot.
 This could be done by a professional photographer, but it doesn’t have to be.
-If you have a decent camera of your own you can have your own impromptu family shoot in the backyard or park.
+If you have a decent camera of your own you can have your own impromptu family shoot in the garden or park.

 Once you have your photos framed and ready, you can move on to the next step.